odysseyofnoises/EurKEY-Ultra/README.md

 # Limitations of EurKEY Ultra

-* Windows only, for now.
-There's a .keylayout file given for Mac, but I can't guarantee anything in it works.
-To make the layout work on macOS, someone will probably have to remake the keyboard layout in a tool like Ukelele.
+* Windows only.
+There's a .keylayout file for Mac, but I can't guarantee anything in it works.
+I don't have a Mac to test anything.
+I'm not sure if this layout even could be made to work completely on Mac, because the way dead keys work on macOS is a bit more limited than on Windows.
+To make the layout work on macOS, a version will probably have to be remade with a tool like Ukelele.
+If I switch to Mac someday, I will make one.
 * This keyboard layout won't fit everyone's preferences.
 Some people won't like the placement of the keys, or some people won't like using dead keys to type accents, for example.
 A keyboard is a tool, so you should use whatever system works best for you
 * The keyboard layout is designed with US QWERTY layout in mind.
 If you're not using a US QWERTY keyboard, this layout will still work, but note that some letters and symbols won't visually make sense to what's printed on your keycaps.
 All of the accents are typed using the number keys, at least, which are the same on most keyboards
 * Although I tried to include and test every European language I could find that uses a Latin script, I probably missed some characters somewhere.
 I can't guarantee support for every minority language, but most European languages should be covered, as well as all official EU languages except Bulgarian.
 Languages that use cyrillic characters won't work in general on this layout